-- (1) The courses are delivered in the form of lectures, tutorials, seminars, scientific projects, internships and field trips. - (2) The purpose of lectures is to present and communicate cohesive scientific, functional, technical and creative basic and specialist knowledge as well as methodological skills. - (3) The purpose of tutorials is to broaden and supplement the knowledge conveyed in the lectures and to acquire methodological skills in combination with application-oriented practice. - (4) Internships are used to apply the knowledge that has been taught, and thus consolidate it. - (5) Scientific projects help the students to demonstrate that they are cable of working independently.
+- (1) The courses are delivered in the form of lectures, tutorials, seminars, scientific projects, internships and field trips. - (2) The purpose of lectures is to present and communicate cohesive scientific, functional, technical and creative basic and specialist knowledge as well as methodological skills. - (3) The purpose of tutorials is to broaden and supplement the knowledge conveyed in the lectures and to acquire methodological skills in combination with application-oriented practice. - (4) Internships are used to apply the knowledge that has been taught, and thus consolidate it.

+- (5) Scientific projects help the students to demonstrate that they are cable of working independently.
 Depending on the stipulations of the module, the project is either worked on individually or in teams (team project). - (6) Field trips are used for demonstration purposes and information gathering as well as to provide contact with professional practice. - (7) Seminars are used for teachers and students to scientifically appraise theoretical and practical issues collaboratively.
 This can be done in a variety of different ways (reporting of information, oral presentations, development of theses, discussions) and in groups.

-§ 9 Subject guidance
+§ 9 Subject Guidance

-- (1) In order to facilitate orientation at OVGU Magdeburg for new students, introductory courses are held at the start of each program. - (2) Subject guidance is offered by the faculties for each program of study.
-The relevant persons are listed on the faculty websites. - (3) Subject guidance can be called upon at any time and is especially useful in the following cases: - initial difficulties upon commencement of studies, - choice of areas of concentration, - failure to comply with the standard course duration to a significant extent, - failed examinations, - change of course or university, - studies abroad and individual study plan organization.
+- (1) In order to facilitate orientation at OVGU Magdeburg for new Master's students, introductory courses are held at the start of each program. - (2) Subject guidance is offered by the faculties for each program of study.
+The relevant individuals are appointed by the Faculty Council of the enrolling faculty and listed on the faculty website. - (3) Subject guidance can be called upon at any time and is especially useful in the following cases: - initial difficulties upon commencement of studies, - choice of areas of concentration, - failure to comply with the standard course duration to a significant extent, - failed examinations, - change of course or university, - studies abroad and individual study plan organization.